serge-chat/serge/README.md

 git clone git@github.com:nsarrazin/serge.git
 ```

-Then put your weights in the `models` folder.
+Then put your weights in the `api/weights` folder.
 If you don't have them you can download them using the following magnet links:

 - [ggml-alpaca-7b-q4.bin](https://maglit.me/corotlesque)
 - [ggml-alpaca-13b-q4.bin](https://maglit.me/nonchoodithvness)

 They are currently the only two models supported.
 I'm working on expanding support to all the models supported by `llama.cpp`.

+You will also need to put the `tokenizer.model` for LLaMa in that folder.
+[You can grab it here](https://huggingface.co/decapoda-research/llama-7b-hf/blob/main/tokenizer.model).

+### Model conversion

 Note: `llama.cpp` [recently underwent some change](https://github.com/ggerganov/llama.cpp/issues/324#issuecomment-1476227818) that requires model weights to be converted to a new format.
 Serge picks this up automatically on startup, and will convert your weights to the new format if needed.
 The old weights will be renamed to `*.bin.old` and the new weights will be named `*.bin`.

+### Starting the project

-Then, you can start the project by running:
+Finally you can start the project by running:

 ```
 cp .env.sample .env